platformio/platformio-docs/en/stable/_sources/tutorials/espressif32/arduino_debugging_unit_testing.rst.txt

 Writing Unit Tests
 ------------------

-Test cases can be added to a single file that may include multiple tests.
-First of all, in this file, we need to add four default functions: ``setUp``, ``tearDown``, ``setup`` and ``loop``.
+:ref:`unit_testing` test cases can be added to a single file that may include multiple tests.
+First of all, in this file, we need to add four default
+functions: ``setUp``, ``tearDown``, ``setup`` and ``loop``.
 Functions ``setUp`` and ``tearDown`` are used to initialize and finalize test conditions.
 Implementations of these functions are not required for running tests, but if you need to initialize some variables before you run a test, use the ``setUp`` function.
 Likewise, if you need to clean up variables, use ``tearDown`` function.
 In our example we will use these functions to respectively initialize and deinitialize LED states.
 The ``setup`` and ``loop`` functions act as a simple Arduino program where we describe our test plan.

 Let's create a ``test`` folder in the root of the project and add a new file, ``test_main.cpp``, to this folder.
 Next, basic tests for ``String`` class will be implemented in this file: